larskarbo/thekarbopaper/paper/main-article.md

 	console.log(msg)
 {% endmarkdown %}

-<h2>Love to be creative</h2>
+<h2>Love being creative</h2>

 <p>I find motivation in doing things different.
 To present thing in a way that is surprising yet simple</p>

-<p>This has always triggered me.
-I want to work with other people and collabarate to build and create solutions</p>
+<p>I want to work with other people and collabarate to build and create solutions.
+This is what I burn for</p>

 <h2 style="margin-bottom: 10px">Ready for new challenges</h2>